quantsingularity/QuantumBallot/documentation/api_documentation/README.md

 }
 ```

 Webhook payloads are signed using HMAC-SHA256 with your secret.
-Verify the signature in the X-Chainocracy-Signature header to ensure the webhook is authentic.
+Verify the signature in the X-QuantumBallot-Signature header to ensure the webhook is authentic.